Published: February 8, 2020

 In 2018 the U.S. Centers for Disease Control published a statement largely in agreement with the AAP.
 Not only did the CDC support parental choice and insurance coverage for the procedure, the federal agency went a step further.
 The CDC recommended that medical professionals inform all uncircumcised adult men and teenage boys that circumcision protects against HIV and other sexually transmitted infections.

 In 2012 Medicaid covered newborn circumcision in 33 states.
-Since 2014 at least four states have added or reinstated circumcision coverage.
-They include Florida, Missouri, Colorado, and North Carolina.
-(There are conflicting reports about whether Medicaid covers circumcision in Louisiana .)
+Since 2014 at least five states have added or reinstated circumcision coverage.
+They include Florida, Missouri, Colorado, North Carolina, and South Carolina (There are conflicting reports about whether Medicaid covers circumcision in Louisiana .)

 Although we can't say precisely the current circumcision rate, we would estimate that between 60% and 70% of newborn male infants in the United States are circumcised each year.
 If position statements and the availability of insurance coverage continue to be influential factors, it seems likely that the circumcision rate is on the rise.